 Parents and other interested volunteers can become involved in school life in many ways and this help is greatly appreciated.
 You will be informed about possible ways of helping and you may well have something new to offer.
-Regular volunteers are required to complete an information sheet and sign an agreement which sets out the school's expectations.
-The school will seek an enhanced DBS clearance for any regular volunteer before they come into school in order to protect children and staff.
+All volunteers are required to complete a volunteer information sheet and sign a volunteer agreement which sets out the school's expectations.
+The school will seek an enhanced DBS clearance for any volunteer before they come into school to protect children and staff.